Print

 Instructions

-6. Bake for 20 minutes (middle rack + uncovered) and then remove onions from pan, drain liquid, and return them to the pan.
+2. Bake Onions: Place hollowed out onions in a deep baking dish.
+Add chicken broth to the bottom of that pan.
+Bake for 20 minutes (middle rack + uncovered) and then remove onions from the casserole dish, drain liquid, and return them to the pan.
 Drop oven temperature to 375 degrees F.

 Notes

-• Prep Ahead: you can easily prep the onions ahead of time by hollowing them out and leaving them in the fridge, covered.
+• Prep Ahead: you can easily prep the onions ahead of time by hollowing them out and leaving them in the fridge, covered until ready to make.